pv217/07-kafka-assignment/README.md

 ### Producer

-The producer is responsible for sending messages to the Kafka broker.
+The producer is responsible for sending messages to the Kafka broker which corresponds to the messaging channel.
 It can send messages to one or more topics.

 We can use the Emitter interface to send messages to the Kafka broker.
 The Emitter interface is a part of the Reactive Messaging API, which is a part of the MicroProfile specification.